endenwer/svelte-restate/README.md

 ## Svelte Restate

 Immutable store for Svelte with full Typescript support and Redux Devtools integration.
-It is highly inspired by [re-frame](https://github.com/day8/re-frame) subscriptions.
-Read more about signal graph and subscription layers [here](https://day8.github.io/re-frame/subscriptions/).
+It is highly inspired by [re-frame](https://github.com/day8/re-frame) subscriptions (read more about signal graph and subscription layers [here](https://day8.github.io/re-frame/subscriptions/)).
+[Immer](https://immerjs.github.io/immer/) is used to work with immutable state.

 <a id=install></a>
 ## Install